News

 Canopy Selection

 For an additional fee paid at registration, runners can reserve a space to setup their own 10x10' canopy for a personal aid station near the starting corral.
-Since runners are mindful of every additional step they must make during the race, there is some understanable motivation to obtain the best possible location for the canopy.
+Since runners are mindful of every additional step they must make during the race, there is some understandable motivation to obtain the best possible location for the canopy.
 For fairness to all runners, here are the rules for canopy site selection:

 Check-in and Camping

-For the Banana Slug Backyard Ultra only, and for an optional fee paid at registration, early checkin and race-packet pickup is available at 5:00 PM on Thursday evening, the night before the race.
+For the Banana Slug Backyard Ultra only, and for an optional fee paid at registration, early checkin and race-packet pickup is available at 5:30 PM on Thursday evening, the night before the race.
 This is the earliest possible time a runner can obtain their canopy tag and select a canopy site.

 Those camping can choose to sleep in their preferred canopy spot; in a tent they bring to setup in a mowed, grassy area outside the zone of race canopies; or in their car.
 The camping facilities include flushing toilets, running water, and outdoor BBQ grills, but do not include campfire pits.